Helmets.org

 More info and videos

-The inventor has a very interesting technical paper out that includes standard lab test results to a portion of the European helmet standard.
+The inventor produced a very interesting technical paper that includes standard lab test results to a portion of the European helmet standard.
 The results are only for an ambient helmet and only on the flat anvil, testing the top (where virtually nobody hits) and two spots on the right and left front corners.
-The top results are impressive, but the sides are very little better than (the same?) helmet with an all-EPS liner.
+The top results are impressive, but the sides are very little better than helmets with an all-EPS liner.
 We think the angle of impact might have a big effect on the cardboard's ability to perform due to the alignment of the cardboard strips.
-The inventor says his liner is designed to flex in some locations and be stiff in others until the crush begins.
+But that might help tame rotational force.
+The inventor said his liner is designed to flex in some locations and be stiff in others until the crush begins.
 There is no multi-impact data.
-Here is a better website for the kranium, with photographic explanation of the construction details and a nice video of the hand assembly process.
-And here is a video explaining how the inventor's thought process worked.
+Here is a very interesting video explaining how the inventor's thought process worked, showing the assembly steps and presenting the claims for the Kranium's performance.

-All in all, the Kranium deserves high marks as a design project that comes at the problem from a completely different angle, but we don't think you are likely to see a helmet brought to market with that design.
-The version Abus is marketing is a hybrid using EPS, and not designed to meet the US standard.
+All in all, the Kranium deserves high marks as a design project that came at the problem from a completely different angle, but we don't think you are likely to see a helmet brought to market with that design.
+The version Abus marketed was a hybrid using EPS, and not designed to meet the US standard.
 The EPS is needed to keep the edges of the cardboard from sawing on the rider's head.

 Kranium as a company

 In 2015 Kranium Design set up a website.
-Among other photos on their site is the Abus helmet that has a cardboard layer and an EPS layer.
-The company has a US address in California, and another in London.
-When we last checked there was no info on actual helmets on the market, although the company has informed us that the intend to market models soon.
-By 2016 there were industry rumors that they had abandoned the project and that the designer had gotten back the rights to his design.
+It has disappeared now and the domain was for sale when we last checked.
+Among other photos on their site was the Abus helmet that has a cardboard layer and an EPS layer.
+The company had a US address in California, and another in London.
+There was no info on actual helmets on the market, although the company had informed us that they intended to market models soon.
+By 2016 there were industry rumors that they had abandoned the project and that the designer had gotten back the rights to his design and the Kraniums company based in California was sued by the inventor in 2016 over the execution of the sale of the technology to Kraniums.
+In 2017 Anirudha (“Ani”) Surabhi and Hannah Surabhi founded Quin, a company producing motorcycle helmets with automatic crash detection, an SOS beacon button, emergency alerts and the option for a direct link to 911 emergency services.